-Proposed law provides for the confidentiality of any documents, materials, or other information in the control or possession of the commissioner that are furnished by a licensee or an employee or agent acting on behalf of a licensee pursuant to proposed law, including an exemption to the Public Records Law.
+Proposed law provides for the confidentiality of any documents, materials, or other information in the control or possession of the commissioner that are furnished by a licensee or an employee or agent acting on behalf of a licensee pursuant to proposed law, including an exemption to the Public Records Law and prohibits the commissioner from making such information public.

-Proposed law requiring a licensee to develop, implement, and maintain a comprehensive, written information security program does not apply to a licensee who is any of the following:
+Proposed law requiring a licensee to develop, implement, and maintain a comprehensive, written information security program does not apply to a licensee who meets any of the following criteria:

-- (1) Having fewer than 10 employees including independent contractors. - (2) Establishing and maintaining an information security program pursuant to the federal Health Insurance Portability and Accountability Act. - (3) An employee, agent, representative, or designee of a licensee, who is also a licensee, to the extent that the employee, agent, representative, or designee is covered by the information security program of the other licensee.
+- (1) Has fewer than 25 employees. - (2) Has less than \$5 million in gross annual revenue. - (3) Has less than \$10 million in year-end total assets. - (4) Establishes and maintains an information security program pursuant to the federal Health Insurance Portability and Accountability Act (HIPAA). - (5) Is an employee, agent, representative, or designee of a licensee, who is also a licensee, to the extent that the employee, agent, representative, or designee is covered by the information security program of the other licensee. - (6) Is affiliated with a depository institution subject to the Gramm-Leach-Bliley Act. - (7) Is subject to another jurisdiction approved by the commissioner.